lafeirjo/City_Of_Grand_Rapids_Social_Impact/Reproducibility/Income_Dashboard_Reproducibility.md

 3. This will pull up a list of file types.
 Click on 'Text/CSV'
 4. This will pull up the file explorer for your device.
 Find where you downloaded the 'GR_median_salary.csv" file.
 Click on that file
 5. Then click 'Open'.
 Finally click 'Load'
+6. If the dashboard is having issues, you can use the steps above to import the rest of the data, as well.

 **Creating the Visual**